facebookresearch/MMRB2/evaluate/README.md

 ## Part 1: Generate Judgements

-Generate pairwise judgements using LLM-based evaluators.
-We provide example implementations for a few models, but you can easily add your own.
+Generate pairwise judgements using any reward models.
+We provide example implementations for a few multimodal LLM-as-a-judge, but you can easily add your own LLM as the base model for judges.

 ### Example Evaluators